How to Strengthen the GA4 MCP with Benchmarking and Cost Data Imports

 Illustration of a person using a laptop to analyze GA4 performance metrics, featuring charts and graphs representing website traffic trends and data insights.

-Short answer - Understanding how your performance compares against others gives MCP the context needed to your numbers so it can interpret your data with greater accuracy and confidence.
+Short answer - Understanding how your performance compares against others with Benchmarking and Cost Data from ad channels gives MCP additional context needed so it can interpret your data with greater accuracy and confidence.

 Seeing Beyond Your Own Data

-Instead of doing the manual comparison of your data to external reports or competitors, Benchmarking feature allows you to measure your KPIs directly within the GA4 platform.
-It gives you a clear picture of how your business performs compared to others in the same industry or region.
+Instead of doing the manual comparison of your data to external reports or competitors, Benchmarking feature allows you to ask questions directly within the platform.

-• How is your conversion rate performing?
+• How is your conversion rate performing against similar websites?
 Is it higher or lower than the industry average?

 • In your region or location, do users engage as much as those in other markets?